SANTHOSHSIVA55/SANTHOSHSIVA55/README.md

 <br/><br/>

 <sub>
-<b>Note:</b> this is a single self-contained README — the banner and dividers are inlined as base64 SVG data URIs (no external <code>assets/</code> folder needed).
-A plain <code>&lt;img&gt;</code> tag is used (not <code>&lt;picture&gt;</code>/<code>&lt;source&gt;</code>), since GitHub's markdown sanitizer strips those wrapper tags when they point to a data URI, which would otherwise break the banner entirely.
+<b>Note:</b> this is a single self-contained README — the banner and dividers are generated on the fly via <a href="https://github.com/kyechan99/capsule-render">capsule-render</a>, a hosted image API, so there's no base64 blob and no <code>assets/</code> folder to maintain.
+Each is just a normal <code>&lt;img src="https://capsule-render.vercel.app/api?...">&lt;/img&gt;</code> tag.
 The Certifications/Experience sections are intentionally left as labeled placeholders rather than filled with invented content.
 </sub>

 </div>